bbbbx/pretty-currency/README.md

   console.log(num)  // '123,456.7899'
   ```

-  the parameter must be a number or string, if not, it will throw a TypeError, for example:
+  the parameter must be a number or string, otherwise, it will throw a TypeError, for example:

   ```js
   prettyCurrency({})     // Thrown: TypeError: parameter must be a number or string.